isaaclyman/novel-word-count-obsidian/README.md

 **Exclude comments.** Excludes any content surrounded by `%%` [comment marks](https://help.obsidian.md/Editing+and+formatting/Basic+formatting+syntax#Comments) `%%` or `<!--` HTML comment tags `-->` from character count, word count, and page count.
 This may slow down performance on very large notes or vaults.

+**Character count method.** Choose whether to count all characters or exclude whitespace (spaces and line breaks).

 **Word count method.** Choose whether to count words using a space-delimited strategy (for English and other European languages) or by Han, Kana, and Hangul characters (for Chinese, Japanese, and Korean).
 The Auto-detect setting will count each file both ways, then return the larger result.

 **Page count method.** Choose whether pages are counted by number of words (default: 300) or number of characters (default: 1500).
 You can change the number of words/characters used.

+**Words per minute/Characters per minute.** Sets the number of words or characters per minute, depending on the selected _Word count method._

 **Words per page/Characters per page.** Sets the number of words or characters per page, depending on the selected _Page count method._